 - Create the strategy, scope and rationale for your project.

-- Break your goal down into milestones and then into achievable tasks.
+- Break your goal into milestones and then into actionable tasks.

 - Set a timeline for each milestone and task.

 - Identify resources needed to complete the project.

 When the timeframe is up, measure how you did.
 Did you achieve your SMART goal?
 If so, onwards and upwards … it’s time to set your next goal.
 You should always have a SMART goal you are working at achieving.
 This is what working ON your business looks like.

 Once you feel confident, you can now look at defining your short, medium and long term goals.

 - 1 year goals

 - BHAG (big hairy audacious 10 year goals)

 And if when you measure you haven’t achieved your goal?

 Look at what you did achieve, was your goal realistic?